scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 When it does, your node will start validating the Default Subnet.
 You can verify this by calling [`platform.getCurrentValidators.`](../api/platform.md#platformgetcurrentvalidators)

-When the time reaches `endTime`, the P-Chain account that you specified in `destination` will receive back the staked AVAX tokens as well as a validator reward.
+When the time reaches `endTime`, the P-Chain address `rewardAddress` will receive the validator reward, if there is one.
+The staked AVAX tokens will be returned to an address held by the user that issued the transaction.
 Then, if you want, you can rejoin the Default Subnet.

 Now that your node is validating the Default Subnet, please leave it running until at least `endTime`.